 It potentially means getting rid of things a.k.a. editing.
 But don’t worry!
 You’re getting rid of things you don’t love and that don’t love you!

-Here are the steps for a Successful Closet Edit
+Here are the steps to Successfully Edit Your Closet

 This was way before “google” was a verb, y’all!
 I only had Cosmo quizzes to rely on back then!